darkiop/ioBroker.dotfiles/README.md

 ---

 # ioBroker.dotfiles
-dotfiles for Bash with some enhancements for ioBroker
+dotfiles for Bash (debian) with some enhancements for ioBroker

 Screenshot with Terminal https://github.com/Eugeny/terminus